developer-zebra/developer-zebra-site/src/ehs/2-8/guide/about/index.md

 ### Deprecations

 * Secure Mode remains supported but is no longer being advanced
-* Support is dropped for the following:
+* The following features have been removed from EHS 2.8 and higher:
  * Enable/disable status bar pull-down
  * Enable/disable status bar settings icon
  * Enable/disable "exit instead of reboot"

+**Notes**:
-These features can be accessed using Zebra's [StageNow](/stagenow) administrative tools or [EMDK](/) developer tools.
+* The discontinued features listed above can be accessed using Zebra's [StageNow](/stagenow) administrative tools or [EMDK](/) developer tools.
+* A config file that contains settings for discontinued features generates an error in the EHS log file.

 -----